micmejia/bible-dump/NKJV/Leviticus/Lev 1.md

 'And if the burnt sacrifice of his offering to the Lord _is_ of birds, then he shall bring his offering of turtledoves or young pigeons.

 ###### 15
-The priest shall bring it to the altar, [^b]wring off its head, and burn _it_ on the altar; its blood shall be drained out at the side of the altar.
+The priest shall bring it to the altar, wring off its head, and burn _it_ on the altar; its blood shall be drained out at the side of the altar.

 ###### 16
 And he shall remove its crop with its feathers and cast it beside the altar on the east side, into the place for ashes.

 ###### 17
 Then he shall split it at its wings, _but_ shall not divide _it_ completely; and the priest shall burn it on the altar, on the wood that _is_ on the fire.
-It _is_ a burnt sacrifice, an offering made by fire, a [^c]sweet aroma to the Lord.
+It _is_ a burnt sacrifice, an offering made by fire, a sweet aroma to the Lord.